 Step Inside

 Step through the door and into a space that feels warm, welcoming and wonderfully unique.
-Handcrafted with care, the cabin celebrates natural materials and local craftsmanship, with wooden interiors and thoughtful details that give it a soulful charm.
+Handcrafted with care by owner Tan, who appeared on Britain’s Best Woodworker, the cabin celebrates natural materials and artisanal techniques, with wooden interiors and thoughtful details giving it a soulful charm.
 At the centre of the space sits a king-size bed, perfectly positioned to take in the surrounding views through windows on every side.
 Wake slowly as the first light spills across the hills, enjoying the sunrise from the comfort of your bed, with plenty of storage neatly tucked beneath.

 A bijou kitchen provides the essentials for simple meals, with a kettle, two-ring hob and a fridge.
 Pull out the neatly stowed wooden bench and table, where a hand-whittled chess set awaits, and settle in for unplugged evenings beside the gentle glow of the wood-burner.